Extreme weather: Climate change

 There were around 6,681 climate-related events reported during 2000–2019, compared to 3,656 climate-related events reported during 1980–1999.
 In this report, a 'climate-related event' refers to floods, storms, droughts, landslides, extreme temperatures (like heat waves or freezes), and wildfires; it excludes geophysical events such as volcanic eruptions, earthquakes, or mass movements.
 While there is evidence that a changing global climate, such as an increase in temperature, has impacted the frequency of extreme weather events, the most significant effects are likely to arise in the future.
 This is where climate models are useful, for they can provide simulations of how the atmosphere may behave over time and what steps need to be taken in the present day to mitigate any negative changes.

 The increasing probability of record week-long heat extremes occurrence depends on warming rate, rather than global warming level.

 Some researchers attribute increases in extreme weather occurrences to more reliable reporting systems.
 A difference in what qualifies as 'extreme weather' in varying climate systems could also be argued.
 Over or under reporting of casualties or losses can lead to inaccuracy in the impact of extreme weather.
 However, the UN reports show that, although some countries have experienced greater effects, there have been increases in extreme weather events on all continents.
 Current evidence and climate models show that an increasing global temperature will intensify extreme weather events around the globe, thereby amplifying human loss, damages and economic costs, and ecosystem destruction.

 Tropical cyclones and climate change

-The 20-year average of the number of annual Category 4 and 5 hurricanes in the Atlantic region has approximately doubled since the year 2000.
+Worldwide, the average annual number of Category 5 storms has doubled since 1982.

-Category 5 hurricanes have become much more common in recent decades.
+Category 5 Atlantic hurricanes have become much more common in recent decades.

-The number of $1 billion Atlantic hurricanes almost doubled from the 1980s to the 2010s, and inflation-adjusted costs have increased more than elevenfold.
-The increases have been attributed to climate change and to greater numbers of people moving to coastal areas.
+The number of $1 billion Atlantic hurricanes almost doubled since the 1980s, and costs have increased >elevenfold.
+Increases are attributed to climate change and to people moving to coastal areas.

 In 2020, the National Oceanic and Atmospheric Administration (NOAA) of the U.S. government predicted that, over the 21st Century, the frequency of tropical storms and Atlantic hurricanes would decline by 25 percent while their maximum intensity would rise by 5 percent.